sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Another part of the story of programming language experience is library design.
 Here TouchDevelop goes the WebDSL route, where the most important libraries for application development are integrated linguistically: data binding, UI elements, events.

+On a personal note; I have developed a lot of applications with Ms. Access.
+It had a kind of immediacy and integrated feeling "everything at your fingertips".
+Ever since I learned about web programming I wanted to go back to this experience.
+I thing TouchDevelop does this and goes quite a bit further.

+Otherwise now we are going into sales pitch mode.
+The thing is nice and has lots of features.
+What do we learn from all this?
+Well, the internet has definitely come to programming and its not going away anymore.
+The internet connectivity is now _necessary_ to able to effectively work with your IDE.